DETAILED ACTION

 Claims 1-9 and 12-20 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

 Regarding claim 1, the limitation of determining, based on a set of DI features, a placement of each of the plurality of loudspeakers relative to a listener, as drafted, is a process that, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of a generic trained machine-learning model.
-That is, other than reciting “by a trained machine-learning model”, nothing in the claim element precludes the step from practically being performed in the mind.
+That is, other than reciting “by a trained machine-learning model” and the claimed adjusting step, nothing in the claim element precludes the step from practically being performed in the mind.
 For example, but for the “by a trained machine-learning model” language, “determining” in the context of this claim encompasses the user manually determining where left, right, center, etc. speakers are to be placed for audio reproduction based on collected data.
+The adjusting step is an extra solution activity.
+The adjusting is only mentioned at a high level of generality with no technical detail.
+It is nothing more than applying an adjustment decided upon in the mind of a user.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic components, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

 Additionally, the limitations of “determining human directivity index (DI) pattern data corresponding to a location of a listener” is a mathematical calculation of a ratio of acoustical energy which can be calculated mentally or with pencil and paper given input data as stated, “based on vocalization recorded by a microphone at each of a plurality of loudspeakers” is an insignificant data gather step as is collecting pattern data through measurement via a microphone.
 Further the “extracting a set of DI features from the DI pattern data” is a mental process of selecting DI values.
 Note the DI values from the table in paragraph [0019] from which a person may select/extract DI values for reasons such as grouping only the L speaker data (the claimed “feature”) to determine the placement of the L speaker.
 Also note in paragraph [0021] DI values can be features.
 “Providing the set of DI features to a trained machine-learning model” is an insignificant extra solution activity of providing the value to generic computer components at a high level generality.

 This judicial exception is not integrated into a practical application.
-In particular, the claim only recites one additional element – using a trained machine-learning model.
+In particular, the claim only recites additional elements of using a trained machine-learning model and the adjusting step.
 The model is only recited at a high-level of generality such that it amounts no more than mere instructions to apply the exception using a generic machine-learning component.
-Accordingly, this additional element does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
+The adjusting step is only mentioned at a high level of generality with no technical detail.
+A generic adjustment does not provide any technical improvement.
+Accordingly, this additional elements do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
 The claim is directed to an abstract idea.

 The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional element of using a generic machine-learning model to perform the determining step amounts to no more than mere instructions to automate the determining of the placement using generic computer components.
 Mere instructions to apply an exception using generic computer components cannot provide an inventive concept.
 The claim is not patent eligible.